 The Firm has a formal Ethical Business Conduct Policy, and any request or directive that appears to be questionable, illegal, unethical or immoral, or which may compromise the Firm’s integrity, should be brought to the attention of the General Counsel or any Deputy General Counsel(s).
 We are committed to assessing any situations of concern regarding modern slavery and human trafficking on a case-by-case basis.
 We are taking the following steps to limit our risk of modern slavery and human trafficking in the Firm and its direct supply chain:

 - The Firm has an Anonymous Reporting Hotline.
 This hotline is accessible by attorneys and staff via telephone, email, fax, an online portal and through a downloadable mobile application.
 Attorneys and staff are encouraged to report any activity within the Firm or within its supply chain which appears to be questionable, illegal, unethical or immoral, or which may compromise the Firm’s integrity.

 - The Firm has monthly Quality, Compliance and Risk Committee meetings attended by General Counsel, U.K. Deputy General Counsel, Compliance Officer for Legal Practice (a position which is mandatory under applicable SRA regulation) and other key members of Firm management.
 During each meeting, the Compliance Officer for Legal Practice reports on risks associated with modern slavery and human trafficking.
 The Compliance Officer for Legal Practice is a key point of contact both internally and externally and has a regulatory duty to ensure that the Firm takes all reasonable steps to comply with its statutory obligations.

-- We have commenced a review of relevant internal policies and procedures addressing ethical business conduct and modern slavery related risks including our policies so that they are fit for purpose for all of our offices.
+- We continue to review relevant internal policies and procedures addressing ethical business conduct and modern slavery related risks so that they are fit for purpose for all of our offices.

 Managing Partner at Armstrong Teasdale LLP